autonomys/auto-portal/product/README.md

 # Staking Product Development

-This directory contains all product development artifacts for the Subspace staking application.
-The goal is to create a user-friendly interface that enables operators and nominators to seamlessly stake on Subspace domains.
+This directory contains all product development artifacts for the Autonomys staking application.
+The goal is to create a user-friendly interface that enables operators and nominators to seamlessly stake on Autonomys domains.

 ---